is popcorn keto

 Popcorn is probably healthier than you thought.
 If you eat air-popped popcorn that is plain or lightly seasoned it actually has a bunch of nutritional value and fits into a healthy ketogenic diet.

-Benefits of Eating Air-Popped, Low-Carb Popcorn
+Benefits of Eating Air-Popped, Keto Popcorn

 • Popcorn also has a lot of dietary fiber.
 Fiber can help with cholesterol, maintain weight, and improve your bowel regularity.